jdhitsolutions/PSBluesky/README.md

 ![](images/BlueskyLogo-small.png)

-This module is a set of PowerShell functions designed to let you interact with Bluesky API from PowerShell.
+This module is a set of PowerShell functions designed to let you interact with the Bluesky API from a PowerShell session.
 Technically, the module commands are wrappers around the [AT protocol](https://docs.bsky.app/docs/category/http-reference).
 The module is written for *__PowerShell 7__*, although it might work as written in Windows PowerShell with minimal changes if you wish to fork the GitHub repository.
 Commands *have not* been thoroughly tested for cross-platform compatibility, so please post an Issue if you encounter a problem.

 The commands in this module are __not__ intended to provide complete coverage of the Bluesky API or user experience.
 Instead, the module focuses on the most common tasks you might want to do with Bluesky from a PowerShell prompt.